top of page

 When browsing options, pay attention to the shingle family.
 Most customers go with standard Landmark or Landmark Pro class 3 shingles.
 If you are interested in a premium upgrade to Class 4 impact-rated shingles (perhaps because your insurer plans to discount your premium), stick to the NorthGate ClimateFlex family.

+Tape them near your siding, check them in morning and afternoon light, and view them from the street.
+That is the best way to judge undertones, contrast, and how the roof color works with your siding, trim, brick, and stone.
 A color that looks dull in your hand may look perfect on your home.
 Or a sample that pops online may clash in natural light.

 shingle sample board from CertainTeed’s Landmark® line, showing a variety of asphalt shingle colors in natural daylight on green grass.
 The samples include popular shades like Charcoal Black, Weathered Wood, Driftwood, and Moire Black, giving homeowners a real-world look at how the colors appear outside.